MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxeventgenerateevent.md

 ## -description

-The AcxEventGenerateEvent function generates an acx event.
+The AcxEventGenerateEvent function generates an ACX event.

 ## -parameters